RafaMMas/IberianFishHSMs/README.md

 as well as tools for visualizing the modelled microhabitat preferences and suitability.
 A detailed example showcasing the package’s capabilities is included in the following manual.
-In total, the package comprises 797 microhabitat suitability models, covering 43 species across up to 4 size classes (Large, Medium, Small, Very Small) and spawning/nesting suitability (available for brown trout *Salmo trutta* and Atlantic salmon *Salmo salar*).
+In total, the package comprises 797 microhabitat suitability models, covering 41 species across up to 4 size classes (Large, Medium, Small, Very Small) and spawning/nesting suitability (available for brown trout *Salmo trutta* and Atlantic salmon *Salmo salar*).
+The package also includes several generic models for fry (Cyprinidae).
 The development of these microhabitat suitability models leverage the functions and features of the following packages: